AnitaNamjoon/Flat-Dango-Challenge1/README.md

 ## License

-This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This application is licensed under the [MIT License](https://opensource.org/licenses/MIT).